 Fretboard material: this refers to the materials that are used to make the fretboard, such as maple or rosewood.

 Type of guitar: The type of guitar can also matter.
-For example, if you want an acoustic type or whether you want an electric or classical one, you should be clear about it.
+For example, if you want an acoustic type or whether you want a DIY electric guitar kit or classical one, you should be clear about it.

 Guitar bridge system: this refers to the bridge part or the end part of the strings where they are tied onto.
 The bridge system can be any of the following: adjustable, Floyd Rose, tremolo, fixed or tune-o-matic, depending on your preferences.